 - Design and create programs to accomplish meaningful tasks.

 - Evaluate and refine, through collaboration, children’s products.

 - Promote safe usage of the Internet, messaging & new technologies

-To cover the entirety of the national curriculum and to ensure progression across the school we follow the Rising Stars – Switched on Computing and Online Safety schemes of work.
+To cover the entirety of the National Curriculum and to ensure progression across the school we follow the Rising Stars – Switched on Computing and Online Safety schemes of work.
 These schemes are in line with the New National Curriculum and cover the all of the curriculum objectives.
 Each year group has six computing modules and six e-safety modules to work from and each module progresses towards a meaningful end task.
 The planning allows for differentiation and gives support tasks and extension tasks to ensure all children have equal opportunities to make progress.

-In the link below, you can see the topics that are covered in each year group.
+Look below to see the topics that are covered in each year group.

 BBC Education Computing A highly informative offering about coding/programming from the BBC.
 Recommended for the grown-ups.

 Lightbot A fun introduction to the concept of programming.

 CODE.org A collection of online resources to encourage coding.
 Lots of fun activities here.